 Southwest Spice Blend

-• Wash and dry all produce. • Halve, peel, and dice onion.
+• Wash and dry produce. • Halve, peel, and dice onion.
 Peel and mince garlic.
-Trim and thinly slice scallions, separating whites from greens.
 Mince jalapeño, removing ribs and seeds for less heat. • Heat a large drizzle of oil in a medium pot over medium-high heat.
-Add onion, garlic, and scallion whites.
+Add onion and garlic.
 Add jalapeño to taste.
 Cook, stirring occasionally, until softened, 5-7 minutes.

 • Once aromatics are softened, add turkey* and Southwest Spice to same pot.
 Cook, breaking meat up into pieces, until browned and cooked through, 5-7 minutes. • Add flour and stir to combine.

-• Stir in stock concentrates, half the salsa (save the rest for serving), 1 cup water (2 cups for 4 servings), salt, and pepper.
+• Stir stock concentrates, half the salsa (save the rest for serving), 1 cup water (2 cups for 4 servings), salt, and pepper into same pot.
 Bring to a boil, then reduce heat to medium.
 Simmer until thickened, 7 minutes. • Stir in beans and their liquid.
 Simmer until flavors have combined, 3-4 minutes more.

 • Taste and season turkey chili with salt and pepper. • Divide between bowls.
-Top with sour cream, scallion greens, and remaining salsa.
+Top with sour cream and remaining salsa.
 Serve.